PUAEME004A – Provide Emergency Care for Suspected Spinal Injury

 Upon completing this training, students will receive a Statement of Attainment for PUAEME004A within 30 days via PDF and/or hard copy, as per the Australian Skills Quality Authority regulations of successful course completion.

-To enrol, students must be at least 16 years old.
+To enrol, students must be a minimum of 16 years of age.
 Children under 16 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

-New or continuing students undertaking nationally recognised training need a USI to receive a qualification/statement of attainment for this unit.
-USI will provide access to an online record of training since January 1, 2015 and allow comprehensive training transcripts to be produced More.
-An enrolling student should enter their existing USI.
+New or continuing students undertaking nationally recognised training need a Unique Student Identifier (USI) to receive a qualification/statement of attainment for this unit.

 Students will be assessed individually and in group activities.
 Students need to display competency in all assessable elements to successfully complete the unit package PUAEME004A accreditation.
 Assessment is conducted using the following methods: